-This matter was conducted by way of Direct Request Proceeding, pursuant to Section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the Landlord for an Order of Possession and a Monetary Order.
+This matter was conducted by way of Direct Request Proceeding, pursuant to Section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the Landlords for an Order of Possession and a Monetary Order.

-The Landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 16, 2014, at 2:53 p.m., the Landlord's agent mailed the Notice of Direct Request Proceeding by registered mail to the Tenant at the rental unit.
+The Landlords submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on May 27, 2014, at 10:40 a.m., the Landlord JO hand delivered the Notice of Direct Request Proceeding to the Tenant at the rental unit.
 The Landlord provided a copy of the registered mail receipt and tracking number in evidence.

-Based on the Landlord's written submissions, I find that the Tenant has been served with the Direct Request Proceeding documents.
+Based on the Landlords' written submissions, I find that the Tenant has been served with the Direct Request Proceeding documents.